Average Pay Calculation

 The main change in the guidance refers to payments that are contractual (possibly should be included) or discretionary (should be excluded).
 With this in mind, Fourth has provided an average pay figure based on basic pay only as it is impossible to know what payments are contractual or discretionary based on the data within the HR & Payroll system.

 The following information shows the calculation used to display the average pay, as well as details of how to run customised reports if further payment types need to be considered.

-For a list of all our Covid19-related articles, please see Fourth Products and Covid-19.
+For a list of all Covid-19 related articles, please see Fourth Products and Covid-19.

 Employees with Variable Hours

 The government guidance refers to an average pay calculation over the 2019/2020 tax year.
-There are still unanswered questions about what should or should not be included, however we have worked with payroll organisations and HMRC to provide an average calculation for our customers.
+There are still unanswered questions about what should or should not be included, however, Fourth have worked with payroll organisations and HMRC to provide an average calculation for our customers.

 The average pay calculation shown within the Furlough page is calculated using the hours, holiday, and shifts that have been processed through payroll from 6th April 2019 until 29th February 2020.